jiajing1993/Internship-app/README.md

 # Internship-app
 This is a voluntary project which are collecting internship information from FTMK students who are currently undergo internship now.
 The informations collected can be stored in database which can be highly utilize for our FTMK juniors.
 Sharing what we been through, can help junior have a greater time when picking their favor company and follow what they like.

 1. Rails 5
 2. Ruby 2.3
 3. Postgresql
-4. Semantic UI
+4. Bootstrap
 5. Slim
 6. Rspec for test
 7. Hound CI